jmid/pbt-frameworks/README.md

 [property-based testing automotive software against the AUTOSAR specification](https://www.youtube.com/watch?v=zi0rHwfiX1Q).

+- When finding a counterexample shrinking is nice to get to the essence of an issue
 - To test an imperative API a framework with state machine support would be nice.
 - Integrated shrinking can be a nice feature for bigger developments where writing custom shrinkers may be out of the question.